aditi-18/IssueTracker-Application-MERN/README.md

 ![](/ReadMeImages/Chap11_5.PNG)

 ### Problems faced in this chapter
--Setting up mklink in the ui directory.
+1)Setting up mklink in the ui directory.

--Responsiveness.
+2)Responsiveness.

 ## Chapter10